Conflux-Chain/conflux-documentation/docs/espace/tutorials/digitalSignature/ECDSA.md

 });
 ```

-### Gas Cost Comparison

-Here's a rough comparison of gas costs:

-- Merkle tree verification: About 50,000-100,000 gas (depending on tree depth)
-- ECDSA signature verification: About 3,000-6,000 gas

-This means using ECDSA signatures can save approximately 90% in gas costs!

-## 4. Conclusion
+## Conclusion

 ECDSA signatures provide a powerful tool for optimizing gas costs, especially when dealing with large allowlists or frequent airdrop operations.
 By using ECDSA signatures instead of Merkle trees, you can significantly reduce gas costs and improve contract efficiency.
 However, be sure to weigh the pros and cons for your specific use case before making a decision.

 The flexibility and efficiency of ECDSA signatures make them a valuable tool in various blockchain applications beyond just allowlists and airdrops.
-As you become more comfortable with these concepts, you can explore more advanced use cases such as meta-transactions, multi-sig wallets, and decentralized identity systems.
+As you become more comfortable with these concepts, you can explore more advanced use cases such as multi-sig wallets and decentralized identity systems.